laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Medium prio

+- Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
 - Add custom board
 - Rethink the difficulty.  => 0 - 10.
 - Review app on smaller and larger screens.